eksperimental-forks/phoenix/guides/contexts.md

     end
 ```

 We modified our price column to a specific precision of 15, scale of 6, along with a not-null constraint.
 This ensures we store currency with proper precision for any mathematical operations we may perform.
-Next, we added a default value and not-null constraint to our views count.
-With our changes in place, we're ready to migrate up our database.
+Next, we added a default value and not-null constraint to our view count.
+With our changes in place, we are ready to migrate up our database.
 Let's do that now:

 ```console
 $ mix ecto.migrate